 Chapter 13 Rules: No Means Test Required

 If you plan to file for Chapter 13 bankruptcy, you won't need to take the "means test" used to determine Chapter 7 bankruptcy eligibility in the traditional sense.
-However, people who file for Chapter 13 go through a similar income means test to determine how long their Chapter 13 repayment plan will last and the amount of disposable income they pay creditors.
+However, people filing for Chapter 13 go through a similar income means test to determine how long their Chapter 13 repayment plan will last and how much disposable income they pay creditors.

 Also, filers must meet other Chapter 13 bankruptcy eligibility criteria.
-For instance, your debts can't exceed current limits, you must be able to pay everything required by the Chapter 13 payment rules, and more.
+For instance, your debts can't exceed current limits, and you must be able to pay everything required by the Chapter 13 payment rules.

 The Means Test for Chapter 7 Bankruptcy